UltimateCoder00/image_search_engine/README.md

 ```

 ### Developers
-This app was produced by the following developers:
+This app was produced by the following developer:
 - [Hasan Sonmez](https://github.com/UltimateCoder00)